HarvardPL/datalog-synth-smt-asp-artifact/README.md

 - The ASP-based approaches (especially ASPSynth-Clingo and ASPSynth-Clingo-MinPremise, and to a lesser extent ILASP) achieve significant speedups on average over ProSynth (even excluding ProSynth compilation time) and GenSynth.
 - GenSynth has the worst overall performance on this benchmark suite.
 - ASPSynth-Clingo-MinPremise performs about the same as ASPSynth-Clingo on this benchmark suite (i.e., minimization is not expensive here).
+- ASPSynth-Clingo-MinPremise and ILASP synthesize smaller solutions (i.e., programs with fewer premises) than ProSynth.

 **NB #1:** Unless you are running with many cores, GenSynth might be slower than what is reported in the paper, as the paper reports it running 32 populations in parallel (this setting can be modified in the benchmarking script).